lexogrine/hud-manager/README.md

 >Note #2 - to use AFX (experimental) mode, beside specifying the path to the newest version of HLAE you are also required to set the path to the afx-cefhud-interop.exe file, which you will find in the [Release.7z and Release-Base.7z archive](https://drive.google.com/drive/folders/1CQFGMYhmz4x9DxunmwhWMp37ow6YOBON).
 You need to copy the .exe file from Release.7z to files from Release-Base.7z.

->Note #3 - it's impossible to set a custom loader/settings for HLAE, if you launch HLAE CS:GO through the Manager, so in that case you still need to do it manually with HLAE.
+>Note #3 - it's impossible to set a custom loader/settings for HLAE, if you launch HLAE CS:GO through the Lexogrine HUD Manager, so in that case you still need to do it manually with HLAE.
+If you run CS:GO manually through HLAE and still want to use AFX mode, you need to add `-afxInteropLight` to launch options and once in the game execute `exec hud_interop` in the console.

 ### Live